Darkhost1999/RPCSX-wiki/faq.md

 ## Q: What is the current state of the project?

-**A:** The emulator can run test samples and play in-game on [We Are Doomed](https://store.playstation.com/en-us/product/UP2195-CUSA01783_00-WEAREDOOMED00000).
+**A:** The emulator can run test samples and play in-game with a handful of titles.
-A compatibility table is in progress and will be available when RPCSX can run commercial games.
+A compatibility table is in progress.
+Sound works, Controllers work, booting VSH on PS4 and PS5 firmware work, Safemodes for both work.
+Booting games from VSH is a work in progress.

 ## Community and Support

-Join our [discord server](https://discord.com/invite/WEGamDwZnE) to connect with developers and community members.
+Join our [Discord server](https://discord.com/invite/WEGamDwZnE) to connect with developers and community members.

 ## Helping the Project